Last updated: May 3, 2026

 How to apply without wasting time

 - Pull the right tax return.
 For 2026 bills, senior credits generally look back to 2024 federal adjusted gross income.
+For 2027 bills, ask the auditor whether the filing uses your 2025 return.

 - Call the county auditor before filing if anything looks odd.
-The state says county auditors are the best point of contact for deductions, credits, and eligibility.
+The state says county auditors are the best point of contact for property-tax deductions, credits, and eligibility.

 - File early and keep proof.
 Ask for a stamped copy, email receipt, or written confirmation.